MaxDesiatov/SwiftConcurrencyExample/README.md

 Until Swift concurrency features become stable and enabled by default you have to pass these flags when building.
-They are declared in the package manifest here so that you don't have to pass them each time manually for building the project.
+They are declared in the package manifest here so that you don't have to pass them each time manually when building the project.

 ### Imports